bailey27/cppcryptfs/README.md

 ![Alt text](/screenshots/screenshot_settings.png?raw=true "Mount tab")

 Changing values on the settings tab affects all filesystems that are subsequently mounted.
 Any filesystems that are already mounted will not be affected.
-The current settings are stored in the windows registry and will be used the next time a filesystem is mounted, even from the command line.
+The current settings are stored in the Windows registry and will be used the next time a filesystem is mounted, even from the command line.

 The settings tab has the following setings: